Copyright - Peter Charlton 2007

 Bernard Joseph JEFFERSON

-Known as BJ
+Known as B.J.

 Serial Number: NZ422677